webgraphe/phollow/README.md

 vendor/bin/phollow run --colors
 ```

-### Follow tracked errors in your browser
+### Monitor your PHP scripts in a browser

 Once server runs, hit the URL listed for the HTTP server.
+Run a PHP script that registers the error handler and
+_phollow_ the action :astonished: